timm/silon/README.md

 -- Ernst F. Schumacher

+Ccomplexity and precision bear an inverse relation to one another in the sense that, as the complexity of a problem increases, the possibility of analysing it in precise terms diminishes.
+-- Lofti Zadeh

-Il faut bien s'arrêter quelque part, et pour que la science soit possible, il faut s'arrêter quand on a trouvé la simplicité (Analyse data just so far as to obtain simplicity and no further.)
+Il faut bien s'arrêter quelque part, et pour que la science soit possible, il faut s'arrêter quand on a trouvé la simplicité (You have to stop somewhere, and for science to be possible, you have to stop when you find simplicity).
 -- A.D.
 Ritchue

-Ccomplexity and precision bear an inverse relation to one another in the sense that, as the complexity of a problem increases, the possibility of analysing it in precise terms diminishes.
--- Lofti Zadeh